-- APR Annual Performance Report: This as a yearly report that covers the student's progress that is sent to the U.S. Department of Education for monitoring purposes.
+- APR (Annual Performance Report): An APR covers the student's progress.
+It is sent to the US Department of Education for monitoring purposes.

-- EI Early Intervention: These are services geared to children who show a risk or signs of development delay who are age three or below.
+- EI (Early Intervention): EI services are geared to children who show signs of developmental delay at age 3 or below.

-- IEE Individual Education Evaluation: This is an independent evaluation of a student's abilities, conducted by a non-school employee.
+- IEE (Individual Education Evaluation): An IEE is an independent evaluation of a student's abilities, conducted by a non-school employee.

-- IEP Individual Education Program: This is a plan tailored to the student’s needs according to his or her abilities.
-It lists the goals, timelines, and services that will be administered among other things.
-It is usually developed by a committee of teachers and other professionals.
+- IEP (Individual Education Plan): An IEP lists the goals, timelines, and services that will help a student meet their goals.
+It is usually developed by a committee of teachers, parents, and other professionals.

-- PLEP Present Levels of Educational Performance: This is a statement of the student's current level of functioning and includes his or her academic strengths, weaknesses, and learning styles.
-It is part of the IEP.
+- PLEP (Present Level of Educational Performance): As part of an IEP, the PLEP is a statement of the student's current level of functioning and includes his or her academic strengths, weaknesses, and learning styles.

-These are the commonly-used acronyms and initialisms for special education.
+These are the commonly used special education abbreviations, acronyms and initialisms.
 A medical or educational professional can be an excellent source of explanation for acronyms or initialisms which are more specific or more specialized.